microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - buffer@5.7.1
- - buffer@6.0.3

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 The MIT License (MIT)